arunavenkatachalam/nosql-challenge/README.md

 	pprint(results[0:10])

-The result for the above queries are stored in sepaerate dataframes result_df, result_df_1, result_df_2, result_df_3 respectively.
+The results for the above queries are stored in separate dataframes result_df, result_df_1, result_df_2, result_df_3, respectively.